 Din stated that “first deals are super, super important.
 You know, coddle that deal.
 Surround that deal with love.
-If you’re a Tackle customer, come to Tackle, and we’ll help you build the Private Offer, and if you don’t use Tackle, the same story.”
+If you’re a Tackle customer, come to Tackle and we’ll help you build the Private Offer via Tackle Offers, and if you don’t use Tackle, the same story—we want to help.”

 Share sales team wins early and often

 A successful MP sale is a cause for celebration, and you shouldn’t be shy about sharing the good news.
 Don shared that you should “take those first wins and put the reps up on a pedestal by sharing the stories.”

 Tackle does this with a Slack channel dedicated to sales wins and lessons learned.
 “We have everybody do a quick two-minute win Loom video, and we’ve got a library of wins.
 Reflecting and keeping that relevant is super important.”

 Michael also likes to shine a spotlight on leading sales team members.
 “I put a lot of the initial sales reps up on a pedestal amongst their peers.
 Then it wasn’t me talking about why it was helpful and how it accelerated the deal—it was number one sales rep telling you.”